Home | Tips | Library | Other Authors | Other WP Sites | Writer's Links | Contact | Site Map | Donate |

 they use the word "template."

-created, a template document is used to automatically
+created, a template file is used to automatically

-Until it is saved it will have a generic name such as Document1, which is visible at the very top of the program's window.
-Major benefit: The template itself is out of harm’s way for the casual user, making it more difficult to accidentally modify or delete.
-The "spawned" document can then be edited, re-formatted, printed, and saved without impacting the template itself.
+Major benefit of using a template: The template itself is out of harm’s way for the casual user, making it more difficult to accidentally modify or delete.
+The document "spawned" from it can then be edited, re-formatted, printed, and saved without impacting the template itself.
 This might be particularly beneficial in many office environments.
 Another

 potential benefit: